DhirenTheHeadlights/GSEngine/README.md

 - `Platform` - Contains all the platform specific code (e.g. OS, Windowing, Input, etx.)
 - `Engine` - Contains all the engine specific code

+To steamline developing new objects, you will need to add a `Code Snippet` to Visual Studio.
+To do this, follow these steps:

+1. Open Visual Studio
+2. Go to `Tools` -> `Code Snippets Manager`
+3. Click `Import`
+4. Navigate to the `resources/Code Snippets` folder in the repository
+5. Select the file and click `Open`
+6. Click `Finish`

+To use the code snippet, type `gameobject` and press `Tab` twice.
+This will generate a new GameObject class for you to use.
+Visual studio will automatically highlight the class name for you to change.
+All you need to do is type the new class name and press `Enter`.

 These are two big things to avoid when writing code for this project:

 - Avoid inheritance when possible